akshaypatel67/Foodonors/README.md

 ## Work Progress

-- Login & Sing Up Modules in Android
+- Login & Sign Up Modules in Android
 - Donor Page in Android where users can upload images and submit the request for food donation
 - Admin module to verify NGOs and to access NGO's location from firebase which is stored by android app.